karlstav/cava/README.md

 ### From ALSA-loopback device (Tricky)

+Set

+    method = alsa

+in config file

+ALSA can be difficult because there is no native way to grap audio from an output.
 If you want to capture audio straight fom the output (not just mic or line-in), you must create an ALSA loopback interface, then output the audio simultaneously to both the loopback and your normal interface.

 To create a loopback interface simply run: